stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 whose descent from the primal race of lost Atlantis is an old archaeological rumour.
-Surama, a man of great intelligence and seemingly inexhaustible erudition, was as morbidly lean as the Thibetan servants; with swarthy, parchment-like skin drawn so tightly over his bald pate and hairless face that every line of the skull stood out in ghastly prominence&mdash;this death&rsquo;s-head effect being heightened by lustrelessly burning black eyes set with a depth which left to common visibility only a pair of dark, vacant sockets.
+Surama, a man of great intelligence and seemingly inexhaustible erudition, was as morbidly lean as the Thibetan servants; with swarthy, parchment-like skin drawn so tightly over his bald pate and hairless face that every line of the skull stood out in ghastly prominence--this death's-head effect being heightened by lustrelessly burning black eyes set with a depth which left to common visibility only a pair of dark, vacant sockets.
 Unlike the ideal subordinate, he seemed despite his impassive features to spend no effort in concealing such emotions as he possessed.
 Instead, he carried about an insidious atmosphere of irony or amusement, accompanied at certain moments by a deep, guttural chuckle like that of a giant turtle which has just torn to pieces some furry animal and is ambling away toward the sea.
 His race appeared to be Caucasian, but could not be classified more closely than that.
-Some of Clarendon&rsquo;s friends thought he looked like a high-caste Hindoo notwithstanding his accentless speech, while many agreed with Georgina&mdash;who disliked him&mdash;when she gave her opinion that a Pharaoh&rsquo;s mummy, if miraculously brought to life, would form a very apt twin for this sardonic skeleton.
+Some of Clarendon's friends thought he looked like a high-caste Hindoo notwithstanding his accentless speech, while many agreed with Georgina--who disliked him--when she gave her opinion that a Pharaoh's mummy, if miraculously brought to life, would form a very apt twin for this sardonic skeleton.

   Dalton, absorbed in his uphill political battles and isolated from Eastern